Anirbit-AI/hugo-pages/content/authors/anirbit/_index.md

 I am a Lecturer (Assistant Professor) in Computer Science at The University of Manchester.
+I am also a member of, The Centre for A.I.
+Fundamentals.
+Here is my official profile.
+I am deeply intrigued about how deep-learning and neural nets seem to land us at exciting new questions about differential equations and functional analysis.
+I aspire to unravel these emerging questions in mathematics.